 Courts of Saskatchewan

 Court of Appeal

 The Court is an appeal court and does not conduct trials or re-hearings.
-It reviews trials conducted in the Court of Queen’s Bench, Provincial Court and certain tribunals to determine if the judge, tribunal or adjudicator made material errors.
+It reviews trials conducted in the Court of King’s Bench, Provincial Court and certain tribunals to determine if the judge, tribunal or adjudicator made material errors.

 In general terms, the Court of Appeal may:

 - dismiss the appeal;

 - allow the appeal and order a new trial or hearing; or